kimkimani/sokaking/src/content/pages/category-over25.md

 responsibleGambling: "Gambling carries financial risk.
 Play responsibly.
 Helpline: 0800-720-000."
 unlockHeading: "Unlock High-Scoring Soka King Over 2.5 Goals Tips and Slips"
 unlockDescription: "Get daily tempo match predictions with expert total expected goals of 3 plus goals."
-listTitle: "Soka King Over 2.5 Goals Free Predictions"
+listTitle: "Soka goal king prediction for today Free Predictions"
-listSubtitle: "High-probability 3+ goal match selections and high-scoring tips verified by Soka King mathematical indexes."
+listSubtitle: "Get King for Over 2.5 goals prediction tips, and today's best high-scoring football matches."
 type: "category"
 fixturesCategory: "over25"
 ---

 <!-- INTRO -->

 Over 2.5 goals is a top prediction category for bettors who prefer not to bet on direct winners.
 This category lets bettors select the goal predictions of at least 3 goals to be scored by both teams within 90 minutes.
+Stick on as we are your goal king prediction for today.

 <!-- MIDDLE -->
 Over 2.5 Goals bets require 3 or more total goals scored in 90 minutes (e.g., 2-1, 3-0, 2-2, 3-1).
 Our Poisson model targets attacking teams playing open defensive schemes.